Noncommutative principal bundles and central extensions: Abstract

 \section{Abstract}

 Motivated by the classical theory of spin structures, we develop a theory for lifting free C\Star dynamical systems, \aka noncommutative principal bundles, along central extensions.
 This theory extends the bundle-theoretic notion of spin structures and yields a complete existence and classification result for such lifts.
 Using factor system techniques and Picard formalism, our approach introduces new invariants and obstruction classes, thereby unifying geometric, cohomological, and operator-algebraic perspectives.
+A range of examples demonstrates the scope of the theory.